-Elaine Banton has specialised in employment and discrimination law from the outset of her career.
+Elaine Banton has specialised in employment, equality and discrimination law from the outset of her career.

 Elaine frequently represents both Claimants and Respondents in long running multi-strand discrimination matters and advises public bodies on high level strategic/policy matters such as the TUPE consequences of various contracting arrangements and on equality issues such as equal pay/harmonisation.
 She also has experience of mediation, executive termination, restrictive covenants and injunctions.